 - Did you know that most home ovens can significantly under or oven run?
 Also, oven temperature hugely drops when opening the oven door therefore it is recommended to always pre-heat the oven above the required baking temperature.

 - Temperature is so important when it comes to baking and accurate oven temperature is key, can make or break any recipe in particularly macarons are very very sensitive!
 Make sure you invest into an inexpensive Digital oven thermometer to avoid macaron disasters than can be preventable

-Almond: Look for almond flour or almond meal or fine ground almond, worth to buy good quality ground almond so called blanched almond without skin.
+Almond: Almond is the base of this macaron recipe.
+Look for almond flour or almond meal or fine ground almond, worth to buy good quality ground almond so called blanched almond without skin.
 Blanched almond basically means that the brown skin has been removed.
 For this French macaron recipe, you always want to use blanched almond flour.
 Technically you can also make fine ground almond yourself in a food processor however you have to be extra careful to process the almond until it is fine BUT making sure that you do not over process it until a point that the almond starts releasing oil.
 While processing any nut after a while it starts to get sticky then oily then eventually you end up with an oily cream eg. almond paste that is super for making ganache or ice cream but not for making macaron.
 You definitely want to avoid any unnecessary oily almond while making this macaron recipe so if it is available in your country, the best if you buy ready made fine ground almond.
 I have also heard that sometimes almond powder is sold in a sort of fat free version, I am not sure what it means exactly but make sure you buy normal almond flour so not the strange fat free version

 Can I use regular flour for making macarons?
 Short answer is no!

 Sugar: For the best result I recommend to use 3 types of sugar at 3 different stages of this macaron recipe